ThomasRohde/archi-scripts/docs-source/Documentation Augmenter.ajs.md

 ## Customization

-You can customize the behavior of the Documentation Augmenter by modifying the following settings in the script:
+You can customize the behavior of the Documentation Augmenter by modifying the settings in the Settings dialog:

-- `GENERATE_RELATIONSHIP_DOCS`: Set to `true` if you want to generate documentation for relationships as well (default is `false`).
+- **Model**: Choose from available Ollama models.
-- `GenerateOptions`: Adjust the `temperature`, `topK`, and `topP` values to control the AI's creativity and randomness.
+- **Temperature**: Adjust to control the AI's creativity (higher values increase randomness).
+- **Top K**: Set the number of top tokens to consider for each generation step.
+- **Top P**: Adjust the cumulative probability threshold for token selection.

 ## Troubleshooting